sfigg/commercialization-public/manufacture/desktop/add-a-script-to-push-button-reset-features.md

 # Add a script to push-button reset features

 You can customize the Push-button reset experience by configuring extensibility points.
 This enables you to run custom scripts, install additional applications, or preserve additional user or application data.
+If you've congifured extensibility points in addition to Auto-apply folders, the extensibility points will be used and the Auto-apply folders will be ignored.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites